Sekhan/NightPi/README.md

 # NightPI
-Based on a Raspberry Pi 3B+ with <a href="https://docs.kali.org/introduction/what-is-kali-linux">Kali Linux </a> installed, the "NightPi" is a briefcase that has been specially designed to learn and perform penetration testing, investigation (OSINT) and radio.
+Based on a Raspberry Pi 3B+ with <a href="https://docs.kali.org/introduction/what-is-kali-linux">Kali Linux </a> installed, the "NightPi" is a briefcase that has been designed to learn and perform penetration testing, investigation (OSINT) and radio.

-This repository contain all usefull explanation about how to make one, so don't hesitate to build for yourself this usefull tool and improve it :D
+This repository contain usefull informations about how to make one, so don't hesitate to build this tool and improve it :D

 # Hardware